Published On: Mar 05 2013 11:10:53 AM CSTUpdated On: Mar 11 2015 01:00:00 AM CDT

 1970: Crosby, Stills, Nash and Young releases "Déjà Vu."
 The album, Crosby, Stills & Nash's second and first as a quartet with Neil Young, would top the pop album chart for one week and generated three Top 40 singles: "Teach Your Children," "Our House" and "Woodstock."

-1969: Actor Terrence Howard, best known for his movie roles in "Mr. Holland's Opus," "Ray," "Crash," "Four Brothers," "Iron Man" and "Hustle & Flow," is born in Chicago, Ill.
-Howard earned Golden Globe and Academy Award nominations for his role in 2005's "Hustle & Flow."
+1969: Actor Terrence Howard is born in Chicago, Illinois.
+Howard is best known for his movie roles in "Mr. Holland's Opus," "Ray," "Crash," "Four Brothers," "Iron Man" and "Hustle & Flow," and on TV in "Empire."
+He earned Golden Globe and Academy Award nominations for his role in 2005's "Hustle & Flow."

 1968: Otis Redding posthumously receives a gold record for his single "(Sittin' on) The Dock of the Bay."
 Redding died at the age of 26 on Dec.
 10, 1967, just three days after recording the song, which would become his biggest hit and the first posthumous No. 1 record on both the Billboard Hot 100 and R&B charts.

-1968: Singer-songwriter Lisa Loeb, who launched her career in 1994 with the song "Stay (I Missed You)" from the "Reality Bites" soundtrack, is born in Bethesda, Md.
+1968: Singer-songwriter Lisa Loeb, who launched her career in 1994 with the song "Stay (I Missed You)" from the "Reality Bites" soundtrack, is born in Bethesda, Maryland.

 1966: Nation of Islam members Talmadge Hayer, Norman 3X Butler and Thomas 15X Johnson are convicted of the Feb.
 21, 1965, murder of Malcolm X.